maxoakes/arma3-missions/README.md

         * Some number of west (blufor) units.
 This implimentation has 8.
 Can be placed anywhere
         * One "respawn_west" marker
         * One vehicle that can carry at least the maximum number of players with variable name "extract"
-        * One marker to indicate an HQ location with variable name "confirmed"
-        * One marker to indicate a meeting location with the variable name "meeting"
         * Any number of markers with variable names starting with "objective_tent_" or "objective_meet_".
 Tent markers must be in a perfectly flat area that can fit a tent.
 The meeting markers need only be somehwhat flat with an open area of about 5 meter radius.
         * Any number of markers with a variable name starting with "start_".
 Must be big enough to have the extraction vehicle.
             * Note: All start markers must be added to description.ext